 Donald Schön (1983) suggested that practitioners in various fields reflect-in-action.
 He held that professional practice includes an element of repetition.
 Thus, a professional practitioner is a specialist who encounters certain types of situations over and over again.
 Schön further stated that when a professional “reflects-in-action he [sic] becomes a researcher in the practice context.
 He [sic] is not dependent on the categories of established theory, but constructs a new theory of the unique case” (p.68).

-I believe this is the type of case research that is needed in the field of educational technology and the current study exemplifies how practitioners themselves can undertake such research efforts.
+I believe this is the type of case research that is needed in the field of educational technology and the current work we have been doing at LCC exemplifies how practitioners themselves can undertake such research efforts.

 Action Research is a qualitative form of research that puts the practitioner at center of the research process.
 The practitioner researcher, in this case the teacher, takes control of the research questions and reflects on her own practice.
 In our school, it is also participatory and collaborative.
 I will return to this idea later.